-The architectural style of the building is modern.
-The proposed modern architectural style is well represented in the detailing and building materials utilized, which include white stucco walls, equitone fiber cement board, phenolic wood panels, aluminum composite panel, and perforated metal mesh for the balcony railing and parking garage gate.
-The exterior of the building will include a mixture of white, grayish-tan, and brown color schemes.
+The architectural style of the building is Mediterranean.
+The proposed Mediterranean architectural style is well represented in the detailing and building materials utilized, which include white stucco walls, s-tile roof material on the cornice, arched elements, porcelain tile, and wrought iron for the balcony railing.
+The exterior of the building will include a mixture of white, tan/beige, and brown color schemes.
 The building design utilizes wall plane offsets, balconies, vertical elements in the form of columns, and the accent materials to break massing and promote articulation.
 New concrete block walls will be constructed along the west, east, and south property lines.
 The design characteristics create an attractive project with landscaping and buildings with visual interest.